Explorer Scouts (The Scout Association): Awards

 A hill-walker Explorer Scout activity badge (top) and an Emergency Aid stage 4 staged activity badge (below).

 In common with other sections of the Scouting movement, progress and achievement is recognised through badges worn on the uniform shirt.
 Membership of the section is marked with the membership award, a purple badge with the scout symbol worn on the left chest that is common to scouts across the world, with years within the movement marked through a series of participation awards.
+Challenge awards, already established within the younger people's Scouting sections, will be introduced from September 2026 with full adoption expected by September 2027.

 Proficiency in particular skills is marked through the award of 25 activity badges, covering activities as diverse as caving and street sports, and 15 staged activity badges which are common across the younger sections and are designed to mark progression of skills.

 Between 2002 and 2015, Explorer Scouts could also work towards the International, Environment and Faith partnership awards that required completing a longer-term project in partnership with another section or unit.
 These awards were discontinued in the 2015 programme refresh and the idea of community projects linked into other awards and areas of the programme, in particular the Community Impact staged activity badge.

 There are also badges and awards linked to the Young Leaders scheme, awarded through completion of training, missions and culminating in the Young Leader Belt Buckle and a series of awards linked to youth empowerment within the section.